mpelcat/mpelcat.github.io/research_tips/research_tips.md

 ## Writing content

 You should write something you would like to read.
 You should also go from very general knowledge to particular knowledge, for your reader to get the context of your discussion.
+This is true for the whole document but also for each paragraph.

 Given the previous "Reading scientific articles" section here is a proposition of steps: